mariaigosheva/Password-Generator/README.md

 - **Custom character set** – Includes uppercase, lowercase, digits, and symbols.

-- **Copy-to-clipboard** – Click the button to copy any password instantly 📋.
+- **Copy-to-clipboard** – Click the button to copy any password instantly.

 - **Clean design** – Responsive and minimalist layout, easy to read and use.